gchure/phd/docs/src/chapter_03/section_07_DBL_mutants.md

 difference in free energy (@Fig:dbl_muts (B)).
-The latter indicates that there are no epistatic interactions between the mutations queried in this work, though if there were, systematic deviations from these predictions would shed light on how the epistasis is manifest.
+The latter indicates that there are no epistatic interactions between the mutations queried in this work, though if there were, systematic deviations from these predictions would shed light on how the epistasis is manifested.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The precise agreement between the predictions and measurements for Q291K paired with either Q18A or Q18M is striking as